 The revised plan provides for larger contributions to rangeland health, including the use of rangeland health indicators (see Final Environmental Impact Statement Permitted Grazing and Comment Response in Permitted Livestock Grazing).
 This includes applying detrimental soil disturbance standards to new permitted livestock grazing activities.
-The detrimental soil disturbance standard has several parameters from rangeland health that includes soil stability and observations of the plant community cover and composition (see Keck 2012 and Management Approaches for FW-STD-SOIL 01).
+The detrimental soil disturbance standard has several parameters from rangeland health that includes soil stability and observations of the plant community cover and composition (see Keck (2012) and Management Approaches for FW-STD-SOIL-01).
 This soil-monitoring protocol can be and has been applied on the Custer Gallatin National Forest to assess soil health over a number of applications beyond timber harvesting.
-Among those applications are riparian corridors within a range allotment, pastures, and high-use portions of range allotments, as well as minerals exploration areas.
+Among those applications as well as minerals exploration areas.
 The main limitations with respect to using the preferred rangeland health approach is the almost total lack of available ecological site descriptions covering the range of soil and vegetation conditions on the national forest.
 Desired conditions are outlined for grasslands in the revised plan section FW-DC-VEGNF.

 Please refer to the Effects Common to the Revised Plan Alternatives, Noxious Weed Control section in the Soils Environment Consequences section in the final environmental impact statement for discussion on the potential impacts from the alternatives on soil impacts related to the spread of invasive plants.

 The revised plan provides similar protections for invasive species treatment as the current plans.
-The Custer and Gallatin National Forests have noxious weed management plans established in 2005 and 2006, respectively, that address the site-specific treatment of noxious weeds.
+The Custer and Gallatin National Forests have noxious weed management plans may be livestock bedding areas, livestock supplement/mineral locations, and areas of concentrated livestock use established in 2005 and 2006, respectively, that address the site-specific treatment of noxious weeds.
 These will be reviewed for consistency with the revised plan after approval, and updated if needed, but would continue to be used to contribute to the achievement of desired conditions related to invasive species.

 Biological soil crusts are part of the soil biome that includes above- and below-ground microbes, invertebrates, algae, liverworts, bryophytes, and assorted living forms that thrive on the soil surface and within the rhizosphere.
-The revised plan acknowledges the importance of organic substrate and soil medium where these vital soil lifeforms grow with the FW-DC-SOIL 02 desired condition of organic substrates in sufficient amounts to support fertility and ecological functions.
-Similarly, FW-DC-SOIL 01 provides for inherent soil productivity.
+The revised plan acknowledges the importance of organic substrate and soil medium where these vital soil lifeforms grow with the FW-DC-SOIL-02 desired condition of organic substrates in sufficient amounts to support fertility and ecological functions.
+Similarly, FW-DC-SOIL-01 provides for inherent soil productivity.
 Desired conditions for xeric and mesic grasslands, and xeric shrublands also recognize soil crusts (FW-DC-VEGNF-04).
-Biological soil crusts are known to stabilize soil, fix nitrogen that is often scarce in savannah and forest environments, retain water, and overall, contribute fertility (Marsh et al. 2006, USDI 2001).
+Biological soil crusts are known to stabilize soil, fix nitrogen that is often scarce in savannah and forest environments, retain water, and overall, contribute fertility (Belnap et al. 2001, Marsh et al. 2006).
 By providing for the litter, conserving the soil, and managing for the desired vegetation, the Custer Gallatin National Forest is contributing toward sustaining biological soil crusts.

-A summary description of criteria used to identify landslide-prone areas on the Custer Gallatin National Forest at a project level has been added to Management Approaches, appendix A of the revised plan to address concerns regarding implementation of FW-GDL-SOIL-05.
+A summary description of criteria used to identify landslide-prone areas on the Custer Gallatin National Forest at a project level has been added to plan appendix A, Management Approaches to address concerns regarding implementation of FW-GDL-SOIL-05.